COSSAS/SOARCA/docs/content/en/docs/core-components/modules.md

 #### Success and failure

-The command is considered to have succesfully completed if a successful HTTP response is returned from each target.
+The command is considered to have successfully completed if a successful HTTP response is returned from each target.
 An HTTP response is successful if it's response code is in the range 200-299.

 #### Variables